fumeapp/dayjs/README.md

 ## Basic Usage

-You can use the provided composables to access Dayjs anywhere.
+You can use the provided composables to access Day.js anywhere.

 ```vue
 <script lang="ts" setup>